Man hid in plane’s landing gear from Guatemala to Miami, officials say

 This summer, when the United States departed Afghanistan, several people who had clung to a U.S. military plane in a desperate attempt to flee the country died after they fell to their deaths.
 U.S. officials also found crushed human remains in a wheel well.

 In 2019, a man was found dead in a south London garden after he apparently fell out of the landing-gear compartment of a Kenya Airways flight from Nairobi to London.
 Police found a bag, water and food in the compartment.
-The man fell next to a person who had been sunbathing, the BBC reported.
+The man landed next to a person who had been sunbathing, the BBC reported.

 Episodes involving people stowing themselves in planes often involve migrants, illustrating the extreme risks that some will go to in an effort to escape dire situations in their home countries.
 In Guatemala, a hunger crisis has contributed to a wave of migration.
 Across Central America, people are fleeing poverty and violence.